tiagoprn/terraform-kvm-cookiecutter/README.md

 ### Growing the disk size:

-By default, all images you download probably do not have much space left on disk so that you can install everything you need.
-So you will probably need to resize their qcow2 disk.
+Some images you download will probably not have much space left on disk so that you can install everything you need.
+Then, you may need to resize their qcow2 disk.
+Below are the steps to do that:

-To do that, we must first resize the qcow2 disk through qemu and then use

-on a new VM running on Virt-Manager to resize the disk.
-Below are the steps to do all that:

 - Open virt-manager.
 Search the vm you want to resize there, and stop it if it is running.

-- Open a terminal to resize the qcow2 disk of the image you want to resize:
+- Open a terminal to resize the qcow2 disk of the image you want:

 ```
 $ sudo su